-A herniated disc occurs when the disc between two vertebrae becomes compressed and cracks, leaking jellylike fluid into the spinal canal.
-In some cases, the inner disc fluid can impact a nerve root in the spinal canal and cause severe pain.
-Most herniated discs occur in either the cervical (neck) or lumbar (lower back) portion of the spine, though certain injuries or spine conditions can cause a herniated disc to develop in the thoracic spine (middle back).
+A herniated disc occurs when a spinal disc develops a tear, causing inner disc material to be pushed into the spinal column.
+In some cases, disc material can result in nerve compression that causes severe pain.
+Most herniated discs occur in either the cervical (upper) or lumbar (lower) areas of the spine, though certain injuries or spine conditions can cause a herniated disc to develop in the thoracic (middle) spine.

-If you have been diagnosed with a herniated disc, your next step is likely to search for treatment options to relieve your pain and symptoms.
-You should always consult your physician when try to treat your spine condition.
-Your physician can help you find a treatment plan that fits your lifestyle and your medical needs.
-Most patients are recommended to undergo six to eight weeks of conservative treatment before a surgical option is considered.
-For many mild cases of herniated disc, conservative treatment offers effective pain relief.
+If you have been diagnosed with a herniated disc, your next step should be working with your doctor to develop a treatment plan to relieve your pain and symptoms.
+Most patients are recommended to undergo six to eight weeks of conservative treatment before surgery is considered.
+For many cases of herniated disc, conservative treatment offers effective pain relief.

-Many patients are recommended to undergo about one to two months of conservative treatment as an initial treatment plan for a herniated disc.
+Patients are typically recommended to undergo conservative treatment as an initial treatment plan for a herniated disc.
 Conservative treatment means any type of treatment that is nonsurgical.
 The most common types of conservative treatment include:

 - Physical therapy